CraigMason19/audio_splitter/README.md

 Created so I can have a customizable mp3 splitter because I don't like falling asleep and losing track of where I was.

-This script allows you to process MP3 audio files by:
+This project allows you to process MP3 audio files by:
 1. Splitting a long audio file into smaller chunks of a specified duration.
 2. Extracting a specific section of an audio file based on start and end times.